tabby-cat-nya/vue-website/content/blog/hrt-experience.md

 Overall I had a really good experience with Dr Caran and highly recommend her for anyone else looking to start hrt! happy to answer questions if i missed anything, good luck out there!

+---

+# Notes since original post (11/04/2025)
+Theres a few little updates and changes that I'll mention here:
+- Just passed one year and things are going really well :3
+- Estrogen Gel is now available much cheaper if you have a health care card since it has been added to PBS